needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/anchors/anchors-feature.md

 ## Batch load anchors

-OpenXR Meta overrides AR Foundation's default implementation for batch load anchors by requesting to load the entire batch at once instead of one at a time.
-[XRAnchorSubsystem.TryLoadAnchorsAsync](xref:UnityEngine.XR.ARSubsystems.XRAnchorSubsystem.TryLoadAnchorsAsync(Unity.Collections.NativeArray{UnityEngine.XR.ARSubsystems.SerializableGuid},Unity.Collections.Allocator,Action{Unity.Collections.NativeArray{UnityEngine.XR.ARSubsystems.LoadAnchorResult}},CancellationToken)) will always order successfully loaded anchors in its output results followed by anchors that failed to load.
+OpenXR Meta overrides AR Foundation's default implementation for batch load anchors by requesting to load the entire batch at once instead of one at a time. `TryLoadAnchorsAsync` on [XRAnchorSubsystem](xref:UnityEngine.XR.ARSubsystems.XRAnchorSubsystem) will always order successfully loaded anchors in its output results followed by anchors that failed to load.

 ### Incremental load results